-[This explanation of fractals is a repeat of SAT2021-07, so you can skip to Step 1 if you want.
+[This explanation of a fractal indicator is a repeat of SAT2021-07, so you can skip to Step 1 if you want.
 I won’t be offended.]

 A fractal high occurs when the highest high of five bars is on the third, or middle, bar.
 A fractal low occurs when the lowest low of five bars is on the third bar.